-(a) whether he could provide a list of all the Mau forest evictees who are incorporated in the Internally Displaced Persons (IDPs)

-Resettlement Programme; and,

-(b) when they will be resettled.

-Mr. Speaker: Yes, Minister of State for Special Programmes.
+- (a) whether she could provide a list of all the Mau Forest evictees who are incorporated in the Internally Displaced Persons (IDPs) Resettlement Programme; and, - (b) when they will be resettled. - Mr. Speaker: Yes, Minister of State for Special Programmes.
 Maybe, she is on her way.
 We will want re-visit this Question a little later.

-Next Question, Member for Naivasha.
+Next Ouestion, Member for Naivasha.